• Facebook

 A plate of M&M cookies, garnished with extra candy.

 M&M cookies are quite easy to make.
 Start with a brown sugar dough by beating together brown sugar and butter until the mixture is light and fluffy.
 Then add some eggs and vanilla to the butter mixture, and the wet ingredients for the dough are complete.
 In a separate bowl, combine the dry ingredients.
-Slowly add the dry ingredients to the wet ingredients and mix them together until they form a dough.
+Stir the dry ingredients to the wet ingredients and mix them together until they form a dough.
 Fold in some M&Ms and the dough is ready.

 A bowl of cookie dough with chocolate candies in it.

-Tips for M&M cookies
+Tips For M&M Cookies

 • Scoop your cookie dough with a measuring spoon or cookie dough scoop to make sure you end up with cookies that are all the same size.